ellipsisComma/weird-waves/README.md

 Weird Waves is a client-side playlist-maker and audio player for a curated collection of horror, weird fiction, and SFF audiobooks and radio plays.
 It has no dependencies/is built on the web platform.

-It's also a sort of baseline web dev whetstone for me.
+It's also a sort of web platform whetstone for me.

 **Note:** This repository doesn't contain the full audio library used on [Weird Waves](https://weirdwaves.net).